devhliu/wrt-project/ray_analytic/README.md

 ### Examples of test-functions

 One can find in folder 'test_functions' some examples of realizations of the test-functions.
-In order to try them, rename any of these files to 'test_function.c' and copy it to them to the main directory of   'radon_analytic'.
+In order to try them, rename any of these files to 'test_function.c' and copy it to them to the main directory of   'ray_analytic'.
 Then proceed with steps in 'Compilation / Installation' in order to obtain a compiled binary for a given test-function.